Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 Gross margin = Gross profit as a percentage of sales
 - Basically the health of the underlying engine of the business

-Businesses in different industries have different gross profit profiles.
+Businesses in different industries have different gross profit profiles
+- So gross profit only used to measure similar companies in the same industry with eachother